The normal puppy breathing rate

 👉 15 to 40 breaths per minute

 Puppies naturally breathe at faster rates than adult dogs.
-A normal resting respiratory rate for a puppy can be anywhere between 15 to 40 breaths per minute, while an adult dog will breathe anywhere between 10-30 breaths per minute.
+A normal resting respiratory rate for a puppy can be anywhere between 15 to 40 breaths per minute, while an adult dog will breathe anywhere between 10 to 30 breaths per minute.
 This can vary, however, on an individual basis — your dog’s breed and overall personality could play a role in how quickly they breathe.
 For example, a brachycephalic dog may breathe differently than those with longer snouts, or a high-energy working breed may breathe quicker than a low-energy breed.

 🚨 If you notice your puppy is open-mouth breathing with flared nostrils and blueish gums, they need to be taken to an emergency veterinary clinic right away for a check-up.

 When a puppy is at play or excited, they’re going to breathe faster than normal.
 Your puppy might also experience rapid breathing (also known as tachypnea) if they are scared or nervous, such as in a new environment, meeting new dogs, or if they are going on a car ride — these are times of heightened awareness and anticipation.
 These instances are nothing to worry about so long as your puppy’s breathing rate slows down back to normal once they are relaxed again.